Title

 3 Taken from Table 2.

-(Use for annual forages such as cover crops and crop residue)
+Renting Using Pasture Quality Factors (Use for annual forages such as cover crops and crop residue)

-This value then is multiplied by the animal unit equivalent (AUE) for the class and size of livestock grazed (Table 2).
+This value is then multiplied by the animal unit equivalent (AUE) for the class and size of livestock grazed (Table 2).
 The rental rate will be represented by a dollars per AUM rate.

 AUM grazing rate formula using PQF: